CyberSphinxxx/PasswordSentinel/SECURITY.md

 ## Security Disclaimer

 PasswordSentinel is a demonstration project intended for educational purposes.
-While I do my best to implement secure practices, users should be aware that this is not intended to be a primary password management solution.
+While I do my best to implement modern security practices including AES-GCM encryption, users should be aware that this is not intended to be a primary password management solution.
 For sensitive data, please use established, professionally audited password managers.

+## Current Security Features

+- ✅ AES-GCM 256-bit encryption for stored passwords
+- ✅ Secure key generation using Web Crypto API
+- ✅ Protected local storage with encryption
+- ✅ Secure error handling for cryptographic operations
+- ✅ Modern password strength evaluation

 ## Known Limitations

-- Passwords are stored in browser local storage without encryption
+- Encryption key stored in browser local storage
-- Password generation uses JavaScript's Math.random()
-- No master password protection
+- No master password protection yet
 - Client-side only security implementation
+- Password generation uses Web Crypto API but could be further strengthened
+- No automatic session timeout

 ## Reporting a Vulnerability